DNP Programs in Washington

 Another type of "residency" involves post-graduate work in a fellowship-type position.
 For example, nurse practitioners can work in a specialty area to further their learning experience and build upon skills learned in the DNP program.
-Washington has six of these residency programs in areas such as Family Medicine, Pediatrics, hospital medicine, and gastroenterology.
+Washington has multiple residency programs in areas such as Family Medicine, Pediatrics, hospital medicine, and gastroenterology.

 Seattle University offers not only BSN and MSN applicants opportunity to earn a DNP, but non-nurses as well.
 For non-nurses, they provide an "Advanced Practice Nursing Immersion" program to prepare students to become licensed as an RN.
 For nurses, the following specialty tracks are available:

 - Adult-Gerontology Acute Care Nurse Practitioner